evylang/evy/docs/builtins.md

 error.
 If the access index is out of bounds, the guarding code could report the error.

-Here is an example of a fatal error:
+Here is an example of a panic:

 ```evy
 arr := [0 1 2]